Arnaldo Forlani: After the premiership

-In 1981, at a Socialist Congress, Forlani and Socialist leader Bettino Craxi signed an agreement with the "blessing" of Giulio Andreotti, in which began the so-called Pentapartito.

-In 1982, Forlani tried again to become DC Secretary, but he was defeated by his former deputy secretary Ciriaco De Mita, who was now supported also by Fanfani.
-In 1983 the Socialist leader Bettino Craxi was appointed prime minister by President Sandro Pertini and Forlani became his deputy prime minister.
+At the PSI party congress in 1981, Forlani and PSI leader Bettino Craxi signed an agreement with the "blessing" of Andreotti, in which began the Pentapartito.
+In 1982, Forlani tried again to become DC secretary, but he was defeated by his former deputy secretary Ciriaco De Mita, who was now supported also by Fanfani.
+In 1983, Bettino Craxi was appointed Prime Minister by President Sandro Pertini and Forlani became Deputy Prime Minister of Italy.

 Second term as secretary

-In the 18th DC National Congress Forlani was elected secretary for a second time, with 85% of votes.
-He managed as secretary the long government crisis that followed the 19 May 1989 resignation of Ciriaco de Mita as prime minister after strong contrasts with Bettino Craxi.

-In July, the sixth Andreotti government took office and, after the good results of the DC in the 1989 European Parliament election, promoted the so-called "C.A.F." political alliance, to shield the Pentapartito and whose initials correspond to the initials of Craxi, Andreotti and Forlani, which was the pivot of Italian politics for the remaining part of the legislature until the 1992 election.

-He was Member of the European Parliament in its third legislature, between 1989 and 1994.
+At the 18th party congress, Forlani was elected secretary of the DC for a second time, with 85% of votes.
+He managed as secretary the long government crisis that followed the 19 May 1989 resignation of De Mita as prime minister after strong contrasts with Craxi.
+In July, the sixth Andreotti government took office; after the good results of the DC in the 1989 European Parliament election in Italy, promoted the CAF political alliance, to shield the Pentapartito and whose initials correspond to the initials of Craxi, Andreotti and Forlani, which was the pivot of Italian politics for the remaining part of the legislature until the 1992 Italian general election.
+He was a member of the European Parliament in its third legislature from 1989 to 1994.